Mirza Fakhrul Islam Alamgir: Teaching and other government positions

 In 1972, Alamgir became a teacher of economics at Dhaka College.

-Among other government responsibilities, Alamgir worked for the Bangladesh government's Directorate of Inspection and Audit as an auditor.

-Alamgir served in the administration of President Ziaur Rahman.
+Among other government responsibilities, Alamgir served in the administration of President Ziaur Rahman.
 He worked as a secretary of Deputy Prime Minister S.A.
-Bari, and State Minister Amirul Islam Kalam until the latter resigned in 1982.
+Bari, and State Minister Amirul Islam Kamal until the latter resigned in 1982.
 Following this, Alamgir taught economics at Thakurgaon Govt.
-College until 1986.
+College and also worked for the Bangladesh government's Directorate of Inspection and Audit as an auditor and UNESCO until 1986.

 Entry into politics

 In 1986, with the municipal polls ahead, Alamgir resigned from his government post.
-He ran for chairman in Thakurgaon municipality in the 1988 municipal elections as a neutral candidate, and won.
+He ran for chairman in Thakurgaon municipality in the 1988 municipal elections as an independent candidate, and won.

-Alamgir joined BNP amid the countrywide uprising to topple the military regime of Gen Hussain Muhammad Ershad in the early 1990s.
-In 1992, Alamgir was nominated as president of the BNP's Thakurgaon district unit.
+Alamgir joined Bangladesh Nationalist Party amid the countrywide uprising to topple the military regime of Gen. Hussain Muhammad Ershad in the early 1990s.
+In 1992, Alamgir was nominated as president of the BNP's Thakurgaon District unit.

 Member of parliament and state minister

-Alamgir ran in the 5th parliamentary election in 1991 from Thakurgaon-1 constituency on the BNP ticket but lost to Awami League candidate Khademul Islam.
+Alamgir ran in the 5th parliamentary election in 1991 from Thakurgaon-1 constituency on the Bangladesh Nationalist Party ticket but lost to Awami League candidate Khademul Islam.
 He lost to another Awami League candidate again in the 7th parliamentary election in 1996, but this time with a very narrow margin: 51%–47%.

-In the 8th parliamentary election in 2001, as a BNP candidate, Alamgir beat Awami League candidate Ramesh Chandra Sen by 37,962 votes, garnering 134,910 votes.
+In the 8th parliamentary election in 2001, as a Bangladesh Nationalist Party candidate, Alamgir beat Awami League candidate Ramesh Chandra Sen by 37,962 votes, garnering 134,910 votes.

 The government newly formed by Alamgir's BNP party appointed him Minister of State in charge of the Ministry of Agriculture.
 A cabinet reshuffle later named him Minister of State in charge of the Ministry of Civil Aviation and Tourism, where he served until the BNP government left office in October 2006.

-Alamgir ran again in the 9th parliamentary election in 2008, losing marginally to the Awami League candidate he previously beat, Ramesh Chandra Sen.
+Alamgir ran again in the 9th parliamentary election in 2008, losing marginally to the Awami League candidate, he previously beat, Ramesh Chandra Sen.